hellola/extend-shell/README.md

 # Extend Shell
 ## What/Why?
+  **Aims to centralise and streamline adding aliases, functions and keybindings, across systems** An abstraction layer for:
+  - Window manager key bindings (Currently only have an SxhkdRenderer)
+  - ZSH key bindings
+  - Tmux key bindings
+  - ZSH Aliases
+  Support for same commands / aliases but on different operating systems by detecting and filtering commands by operating system

-  Aims to make a consistent and sensible experience using mnemonic keys and aliases.
+  **Aims to make a consistent, predictable and searchable experience using mnemonic keys and aliases.**
   Examples include:
   - Aliases
     - ffs-file-free-space
     - sr-system-restart
     - mp-music-pause
   - Window Manager Hotkeys uses chords (the semicolon is read as 'and then')
     - alt + m ; p (music-pause)
     - alt + s ; r (system-restart)

   The rationale behind using the initial letter for every word is to make tab completion heavenly in the case of aliases or functions, the alias renderer also generates an alias with just the first part: `alias ffs=ffs-file-free-space`
-  Aims to centralise and streamline adding aliases or keybindings, making a setup easy to backup An abstraction layer for:
-  - Window manager key bindings (Currently only have an SxhkdRenderer)
-  - ZSH key bindings
-  - Tmux key bindings
-  - ZSH Aliases
-  Support for same commands / aliases but on different operating systems by detecting and filtering commands by operating system
   There is initial support for directory specific aliases but needs to be refined Bash support has not been tested or tried, though theoretically should be ok.
 Let me know about your bash experience, we would like it to work everywhere.